raganwald-deprecated/homoiconic/2008-0-29/kestrel.markdown

 It is obvious from the first line what will be returned and it eliminates an annoying error when the programmer neglects to make `person` the last line of the method.

+**object initializer blocks**

-The Kestrel has also been sighted in the form of *initializer blocks*.
+The Kestrel has also been sighted in the form of *object initializer blocks*.
 Consider this example using [Struct](http://blog.grayproductions.net/articles/all_about_struct"All about Struct"):

 	Contact = Struct.new(:first, :last, :email) do
 	  def to_hash